tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/API 文档/投递任务管理/创建投递任务_intl_en.md

 #### Response headers

-No special response header is used except for common response headers.
+No special response header is used except for the common response header.

 #### Response parameters